-Most security specialists will charge you a premium to restore your site but they won’t tell you what’s involved.
-Shhhhh – it’s a secret!
+Most security specialists will charge you a premium to restore your site and they won’t tell you what’s involved in the process.

-- wipe the remote root folder (everything goes)
+- Wipe the remote root folder (everything goes)

 - Change FTP, cPanel, email account and MySQL passwords

 - Unzip local site and scan for any malware using a good quality antivirus software, e.g. Norton.

 - Search all the local site file contents for terms such as preg_replace(“/.*/e” and base64_decode

 Note: there are legitimate uses for Base64 decoding.
 What you are looking for is a large number of hex or escape strings